Ultimate Guide To Eco-Friendly Female Hygiene Outdoors

 3. HAIR CARE

 Now I feel that doing minimal hair upkeep is good.
 Regularly brushing your hair to avoid knots and tangles and putting your hair up.
 Washing your hair is optional depending on the type of trip that you will be doing.
 Taking care of your hair is definitely an important part of your female hygiene routine though.

 BRUSHING AND BRAIDING

 I highly recommend brushing your hair.
 I have curly to wavy thick hair that tangles quickly when moving so brushing regularly is a must for me.
 Braiding my hair is another thing that I do to help it stay cleaner longer, avoid tangles and helps not get ticks or debris in my scalp.
-This helps mantain my hair and keep it manageable.
+This helps maintain my hair and keep it manageable.

 Some of the braids I like to do are: French braids, fish braid, double braid, a twist side braid (it's where I twist braid my bangs and then unite it with a side or French braid [pictured below]).